← Blog / SMS Marketing

 1. Native Shopify integration.
 The app must read Shopify events in real time — add to cart, begin checkout, complete purchase, product view.
 Without this, automations fire late or not at all.

 2. Abandoned cart automation.
 This single flow generates the majority of SMS revenue for most stores.
 The app should let you set timing (e.g., 15 minutes after abandonment), include dynamic cart contents in the message, and support A/B testing on message copy and discount offers.
-Study abandoned cart SMS strategies to understand what separates high-performing recovery flows from low-performing ones.
+Study SMS abandoned cart recovery to understand what separates high-performing recovery flows from low-performing ones.

 3. Compliance engine.
 TCPA violations carry fines of $500-$1,500 per unsolicited message.
 The app must handle opt-in/opt-out management, quiet hours (no messages between 9 PM and 8 AM in the subscriber's timezone), and consent documentation automatically.